python-namibia/python-namibia.github.io-2016/_schedule/talks/vince.md

 duration: 30 minutes
 ---

-In 2015, in Windhoek I started a Python library that replicates a game theoretic computer tournament.
-In this talk I will discuss how this library became (relatively) popular.
+In 2015, in Windhoek I started a Python library, call Axelrod that replicates a game theoretic computer tournament.
+In this talk I will discuss how this library became (relatively) popular: in particular highlighting everything the various contributions taught me.
+I will also discuss how it can be used to model not only evolution but the complicated process of exchanging gifts at Christmas.